-1.1 This application is being referred to the Strategic Planning Committee in accordance with the County Council's scheme of delegation as it is a major minerals application.
-By virtue of its scale, it is subject to Environmental Impact Assessment regulations and was accompanied by an Environmental Statement (ES).
+- 1.1 This application is being referred to the Strategic Planning Committee in accordance with the County Council's scheme of delegation as it is a major minerals application.
+This planning application was reported to the Strategic Planning Committee on 1 November 2022 and an updated report is now provided which includes some clarifications on how the different elements of the proposed development have been assessed against Green Belt policy in the NPPF and Northumberland Local Plan. - 1.2 By virtue of its scale, it is subject to Environmental Impact Assessment regulations and was accompanied by an Environmental Statement (ES).
 This report has taken into account the information contained in the Environmental Statement, additional environmental information and that arising from statutory consultations and other responses.